nadia-l/course-dbt/greenery/README_project_answers.md

     from DEV_DB.DBT_KLYMPERIFLEXPORTCOM.STG_USERS

 2] On average, how many orders do we receive per hour?
-    - On average receive 7.5 orders per hour
+    - On average we receive 7.5 orders per hour

     with
     cte_orders_per_hour as (